Facepunch/chippy-docs/docs/tutorials/pattern.md

 <video controls> <source src="https://s3-eu-west-1.amazonaws.com/files.facepunch.com/ryleigh/1b1611b1/2019-08-16_00-11-35.mp4" type="video/mp4"> </video>

-That type of pattern would have been challenging to express as a single `customBulletPos` function, so the actions were called manually.
+That above pattern would have been challenging to express as a single `customBulletPos` function, so the actions were called manually.

 ??? info "Full json file"
 	  ```json hl_lines="3 11 104"